nkarapetyan/BCD/README.md

-##About
+## About

+This is implementation of Boustrophedon Decompotion algorithm.
+It includes separated utility library and a demo with sample usage.
 ______

 ## Structure:

 * BCD/  - Boustrophedon Decomposition Algorithm Implementation
 * LeoLibs/ - utility class implementing ReebGraph
 * demo/ - contains and example use of BCD

 ______